ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 # Picking the Best of the Best

-But, there are probabaly many such perfectly acceptable schedules and we want to be a bit picky.
-We wan't to pick the one which maximizes some value which is linked to how many ON Preference and IN Preferences we satisfy.
-That is, out of all the acceptable schedules, we want to pick the one which gives the most RAs their preferred choice of shift accross the 27 days.
+But, there are probably many such perfectly acceptable schedules and we want to be a bit picky.
+We want to pick the one which maximizes some value which is linked to how many ON Preference and IN Preferences we satisfy.
+That is, out of all the acceptable schedules, we want to pick the one which gives the most RAs their preferred choice of shift across the 27 days.

 We encode this preference through a Soft Constraint, defined below.

 **Soft Constraint**: A rule that says how to pick the best schedule out of all acceptable ones

-We want this rule to be some function of how many times we match up an ON preference with an ON shift and how many times we match up an IN preference with an IN shift accross all RAs and all days.
+We want this rule to be some function of how many times we match up an ON preference with an ON shift and how many times we match up an IN preference with an IN shift across all RAs and all days.
 To make this a bit easier, we will define a new measure for each RA as follows:

 $$A_{i} = \text{Number of ON shifts for RA $i$ which s/he had put an ON preference for}$$